data-to-insight/patch/README.md

 # How to start

+Here are some quick video guides on [how to contribute via GitHub](https://youtu.be/LesKQw3Fbs0) and [how to write a basic app](https://youtu.be/98_n4WRdXnM) if you prefer that to reading.

-Let's go ahead and create, run and publish a small testing app.
+If not, let's go ahead and create, run and publish a small testing app.

 > If you just want to see the final result, check [this python file](/apps/001_template/app.py) which creates [this live app](https://share.stlite.net/#url=https://raw.githubusercontent.com/SocialFinanceDigitalLabs/patch/main/apps/001_template/app.py).